 Cut the other half into 2 pieces.

-In one, add 2.5 tablespoon cocoa powder and 2.5 tablespoon black cocoa powder mixed with milk.
+In one, add 2.5 tBsp cocoa powder and 2.5 tBsp black cocoa powder mixed with milk.
 Incorporate by kneading to obtain the dark brown dough.

-In the other, add only 1 tablespoon cocoa powder mixed with the milk.
+In the other, add only 1 tBsp cocoa powder mixed with the milk.
 And incorporate it in order to obtain the lighter brown dough.

 Divide each piece of dough into 7-8 balls.
 Flour lightly and arrange in a tightly closed container.
 Leave for 1 hour 30 minutes at room temperature.